t0mpr1c3/catrpilr/README.md

 ## How to play

-Download CAT80.zip and extract the virtual disk `CAT80`.
+Download CAT80.zip, either from the [github repo](https://github.com/t0mpr1c3/catrpilr/raw/master/CAT80.zip) or [Google Drive](https://drive.google.com/open?id=1XgbsFhUntzpyacKSSzrNaVTAK8jqTMAw) and extract the virtual disk `CAT80`.
 Upload the file into the emulator, and type `CHAIN "CAT80"`.

 #### Controls: